DurhamARC/raga-pose-estimation/README.md

 <performer names>

 #### Choose the video outputs desired<br />
-If a video is inputted you can create a model video (just showing the OpenPose skellington), the model video over the input video and if you want the output CSVs <br />
+You can create a model video (just showing the OpenPose skeleton), and/or an overlay video (the skeleton from the model video added to the input video).
+We recommend writing the output directly to a Google Drive folder: if you choose not to do this, you can click the ‘Download results’ box here. <br />
 ![A video showing how to choose the output videos](https://github.com/durhamarc/raga-pose-estimation/blob/jo-branch/read_me_images/6output.gif?raw=true)<br />

 ### 2b.
 With a JSON OpenPose Output<br />
-Input the url where the JSON folder previously run through OpenPose<br />
+If you have already run the system and want to re-run the post-processing with different parameters, you can start with the JSON folder
+from the previous run.
+Input its url or path here. <br />
 ![A picture showing where to input json URL](https://github.com/durhamarc/raga-pose-estimation/blob/jo-branch/read_me_images/input-json.png?raw=true)<br />

 ### 2c.
 With a Multiple JSON Outputs<br />